Kyle Farmer Player Props: Twins vs. Guardians

-The Minnesota Twins, including Kyle Farmer (.147 slugging percentage in past 10 games, including zero home run), take on starter Aaron Civale and the Cleveland Guardians at Target Field, Friday at 8:10 PM ET.
+The Minnesota Twins, including Kyle Farmer (.156 batting average in his past 10 games), battle starter Logan Allen and the Cleveland Guardians at Target Field, Saturday at 7:15 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Guardians.
+He had a one-hit showing in his previous game (1-for-2) against the Guardians.

 Kyle Farmer Game Info & Props vs. the Guardians